Civil Peace Service: Inclusive dialogue, psychosocial support and conflict transformation in Rwanda and the Great Lakes Region

 Overall term: 2001 to 2018

-The various actors in Rwandan society overcome the dividing factors – also in their regional dimension – and create and shape a communal life which respects and values the opportunities for personal development of each person.
+The various stakeholders in the region overcome the dividing factors and create a social coexistence which respects and values the opportunities for the personal development of individuals.

-- Psychosocial support for refugees and other vulnerable groups.
+- Psychosocial support for displaced persons and other vulnerable groups

-- Dealing with the past.
-CPS identifies and strengthens peace building approaches, and it connects various elements to support reconciliation efforts in the country.
+- Dealing with the past: CPS identifies and strengthens peacebuilding and unifying elements in order to support reconciliation efforts in the region.

-- Dialogue.
-Given spaces for dialogue and cultural projects, different actors in Rwandan society, especially the youth, develop and present their own views and opinions with respect to constructive conflict resolution and a tolerant and inclusive society in Rwanda and the wider region.
-The project supports this change of perspective and the dismantling of negative stereotypes, at village level as well as regionally.
+- Dialogue: Spaces for dialogue and cultural projects enable the various stakeholders, particularly young people, to develop and support their own views and opinions regarding constructive conflict resolution and a tolerant and inclusive society in Rwanda and the region.
+At village and regional level, changes of perspective and the dismantling of negative stereotypes are promoted.

-- Journalism for peace.
-Young people produce radio programmes and in so doing practise conflict-sensitive journalism.
-Based on dialogue and inclusion, these programmes are also broadcast by Voice of America, reaching around 700,000 listeners across the region.
-Broadcasts produced jointly with youth projects in Burundi and northern Congo transcend borders and promote understanding.
-Media clubs in schools promote the benefits of shared experiences.
+- Reporting for peace: Young people produce radio broadcasts and in so doing practise conflict-sensitive journalism.
+Joint broadcasts with youth projects in Burundi and northern Congo transcend boundaries and promote mutual understanding.
+School media clubs raise awareness of what people have in common.

-- Conflict transformation.
-CPS experts are supporting the partner organisations as they shift their focus toward violence-free means of dealing with old and new conflicts.
+- Conflict transformation: CPS experts support partner organisations in focusing on a non-violent approach to dealing with old and new conflicts.

-- Adapted mechanisms of psychosocial support and prevention have allowed the consequences of traumatisation to be addressed in villages and refugee camps.
-This opens up prospects of a comprehensive way of life and of social participation for affected individuals.
+- Adapted mechanisms of psychosocial support and prevention allow the consequences of traumatisation in villages and refugee camps to be managed and provide those affected with the prospect of a full way of life and opportunities to participate in society.

-- An integrated culture of commemoration and dealing with the past has been introduced, which considers not only the victims of the genocide but also the consequences for perpetrators and the perpetrators’ group.
-This helps prevent new violence.
+- An integrated culture of remembrance and dealing with the past shines a light not only on the victims but also on the consequences for perpetrators and the groups to which they belong, thereby helping to prevent renewed violence.

-- Social inclusion and pluralism of opinions have become integral parts of daily life within the region.
-The people are equipped with a repertoire of non-violent behaviour.
+- Social inclusion and pluralism of opinion form an integral part of daily life in the region.
+People have a repertoire of non-violent behaviour available to them.

-- Through the conflict-sensitive media work, discussion rounds and public speaking competitions, young people have begun to develop independent thinking.
-They are able to reflect on their own and others’ perspectives.
-They can now recognise possible instances of instrumentalisation and calls to violence, and reflect on them critically.
+- Conflict-sensitive media work, discussion sessions and public speaking competitions are helping young people to develop the ability to think independently.
+Young people are also able to reflect on their own perspectives and those of others.
+They can recognise potential instances of instrumentalisation and calls for violence, and can analyse them critically.

-- Conflicts at the local level and among young people are increasingly being solved without violence and using the existing social resources.
+- Conflicts at local level, and between young people, are increasingly being resolved in a non-violent way, using the social resources available.